 No, your cannabis beauty products won’t get you high.
 The difference between cannabis and cannabidiol can be pretty unclear to a new user, but cannabidiol (CBD) is a cannabis compound without the typical psychoactive effects.

 Instead, it provides relief from pain, anxiety, and inflammation.
 Research has shown that CBD can be an extremely effective treatment for multiple conditions, including psoriasis, schizophrenia, depression, epilepsy, and others.

 It may also have anti-aging potential when combined with hemp seed oil, which is included in many topical CBD products.
 Usual skin care treatments include either vitamin C, E, A, and omega-3 fatty acids.
 Hemp seed oil contains all of these properties, making it a quadruple whammy.
-To top it off, CBD was found to be a powerful antioxidant in studies on animals.
+To top it off, CBD was found to be a in studies on animals.

 Before heading to my local dispensary, I looked in the mirror and noticed, per usual, my chapped lips.
 They’re always flaky and irritated, no matter how much coconut oil I apply.
 I’ve tried dermatologist-recommended “medicinal” lip balms and every natural kind you can find, so cannabis-infused lip balm was a must.

 I also wanted to find a moisturizer or oil to help tame the random small, dry patches around my nose, chin, and under my eyes.
 My skin around these areas often tends to look dehydrated and tired.
 And honestly, older than my 21 years.
 I might not seem like the best candidate for testing anti-aging treatments, but treatments for flat, deprived-looking skin?
 Sure.